Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia Tech and its opponents have gone over the current 53.5-point total in six of nine games this season.
+- Georgia Tech and its opponents have gone over the current 54.5-point total in six of nine games (66.7%) this season.

-- Boston College and its opponents have combined to score more than 53.5 points in two games this season.
+- Boston College's games have gone over 54.5 points in two opportunities this season.

-- The two teams combine to average 53.4 points per game, 0.1 less than the over/under in this contest.
+- Saturday's total is 1.1 points higher than the combined 53.4 PPG average of the two teams.

-- These two squads combine to surrender 47.8 points per game, 5.7 fewer than this contest's over/under.
+- The 47.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 54.5 over/under in this contest.

-- The average total in Yellow Jackets games this season is 58.8, 5.3 points more than Saturday's over/under of 53.5.
+- The Yellow Jackets and their opponents have scored an average of 58.8 points per game in 2021, 4.3 more than Saturday's total.

 Georgia Tech Stats and Trends